xJessicaCamargo/1-Imers-o---Dados-exerc-cios-/README.md

 - 👋 Hi, I’m @xJessicaCamargo
 - 👀 I’m interested in ...
-Learning about Data Science
+Data Analyst
 - 🌱 I’m currently learning ...
-Python
+Python, Pandas, Numpy, SQL and Business Intelligence
-- 📫 How to reach me ... https://www.linkedin.com/in/jessica-camargo-272a80142/
+- 📫 How to reach me ... https://www.linkedin.com/in/jessica-camargo0/

 <!---
 xJessicaCamargo/xJessicaCamargo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.